Moghassemiali/moghassemiali.github.io/_pages/cv.md

   * Develop new research concepts in high-voltage engineering, electro-thermal-physical modeling, digital engineering, evolutionary optimization, and AI/ML-enabled energy systems.
   * Prepare and contribute to competitive research proposals, establish new research directions, and support laboratory growth initiatives involving original equipment manufacturers, system integrators, and government stakeholders.
   * Conduct, publish, and report research on efficient, reliable, and resilient power-electronics-based power distribution systems through digital engineering methodologies.
-  * Supervise and mentor undergraduate, M.S., and Ph.D. researchers by assigning technical tasks, providing guidance, monitoring project progress, and reporting.
+  * Supervise and mentor undergraduate, M.S., and Ph.D. students, and post-doc researchers by assigning technical tasks, providing guidance, monitoring project progress, and reporting.
   * Collaborate with the UWM-SEES team, the university faculty, industry partners, and government sponsors to accelerate the commercialization and deployment of advanced power and energy technologies.
 <br>
 * **Post-Doctoral Research Associate**, University of Wisconsin-Milwaukee, Milwaukee, WI (June 2025 – May 2026)